Skip to content

 View Section 106 Webpage

-We will follow Section 106 procedures, should there be adverse impacts to cultural resources, and 6E to complete archaeological and architectural studies of resources in the area.
+We have and will continue to follow Section 106 procedures, should there be adverse impacts to cultural resources, and Hawaii Revised Statutes Chapter 6E to complete archaeological and architectural studies of resources in the area.

 We rely on local experts to identify cultural and historic concerns that should be addressed.
-The earlier we know who to talk to and have those conversations, the better we can avoid, minimize, and mitigate impacts to resources.
+With input from these community members and experts, we can avoid, minimize, and mitigate impacts to important resources.

 If you have knowledge of cultural resources in the area, please contact: